mongodb-developer/kotlin-driver-quick-start/Readme.md

 # Getting started with MongoDB for building backend Applications using the official Kotlin driver

-> This is an introduction article on how to build backend application in Kotlin using official MongoDB Kotlin driver and [MongoDB Atlas][1].
+> This is an introduction article on how build application in Kotlin using [MongoDB Atlas][1] and MongoDB Kotlin driver[5], latest addition to
+> list of official driver.
+We build together a CRUD application that cover the basics of how to use MongoDB as a database, while leveraging the
+> benefits of Kotlin programming languages like data classes, coroutines, flow, etc.

 ## Prerequisites